discretegames/runmany/README.md

 Soon:

-- inherit default languages option
+- inherit default languages option (remove backup?)

-- clean up imports a bit

 - Option to check for stdout equality.
-Display success at the end and differing ones.
+Display success at the end and differing ones. ?

 - Add $argv to all json commands and test

-- should xxx|xxx seps be ignored when their header is correct type but commented? kinda probably

 - Turn into a pip package. "pip install runmany" then "runmany example.many".
   - Make sure correct path to language.json is used in pip version.

-- update c# csc compiler 4.8? roslyn?

 Less Soon:

 - Docstrings.
 - Automated testing.
 - A vscode plugin for syntax highlighting and running .many files??
+- update c# csc compiler 4.8? roslyn?